6thquake/react-material/docs/src/pages/demos/autocomplete/autocomplete.md

 # Autocomplete

 The autocomplete is a normal text input enhanced by a panel of suggested options.
-React-Material doesn't provide any high-level API for solving this problem.
-We encourage people relying on the solutions the React community has built.
+Also we encourage people relying on the solutions the React community has built.
 ## AutoComplete with filter、pagination

 Simple  AutoComplete with datasource